-Each year, Commission authorized charter schools set mission specific non-academic goals that are aligned to or support the school's unique mission.
-All data for mission -specific goals is self-reported by the individual school.
+Each year, Commission authorized charter schools set mission-specific non-academic goals that are aligned to or support the school's unique mission.
+All data for mission-specific goals are self-reported by the individual school.

-In 2016-17, Green Dot Destiny set its goals around student attendance and parent satisfaction.
-The school reported average daily attendance of 92% and parent satisfaction at 89%.
+In 2017-18, Green Dot Destiny set its goals around student attendance and parent satisfaction.
+The school reported an average daily attendance of 90% thus failing to meet its goal of 93% or higher and parent satisfaction at 86% thus meeting its goal.

-DATA SOURCES: based on mission specific non-academic goal, in conjunction with the school.
+DATA SOURCES: Based on mission specific non-academic goal created in conjunction with the school as a Contract Amendment